This article was last modified on 27 June 2017.

 The “Hello World” example

-Every new project starts with a “Hello World” example, and the best way to enter into the world of ROS and Arduino is also to build the “Hello World” application.
+Every new project starts with a “Hello World” example.
+The best way to enter into the world of ROS and Arduino is also to build the “Hello World” application.
 Here is the tutorial that shows you how to run the first application for ROS and Arduino using the rosserial.

-In the following, I explore several other tutorials that can be used for inspiration and to find information about how to use the ROS framework and Arduino board.
+In the following, I explore several other tutorials about how to use the ROS framework and Arduino board.

-- From beginning, you can start using this series of ROS tutorials for beginners that uses rosserial_arduino tool for a long list of applications;
+- From the beginning, you can start using this series of ROS tutorials for beginners that uses rosserial_arduino package for a long list of applications;

-- Arduino Double Sonar With ROS – this example show you how to use the Arduino together with ROS and build a simple double sonar application with PING))) sensors;
+- Arduino Double Sonar With ROS – this example shows you how to use the Arduino together with ROS and build a simple double sonar application with PING))) sensors;

-- Installing on Raspberry PI/Raspbian from source – this tutorial show you tips and tricks how to install the ROS on Raspberry Pi in a chroot on a machine of your choice;
+- Installing on Raspberry PI/Raspbian from source – this tutorial shows you tips and tricks to install the ROS on Raspberry Pi in a chroot on a machine of your choice;

-- Installing on Debian from SVN – this guide show you how to install the ROS Fuerte version on Debian from SVN;
+- Installing on Debian from SVN – this guide shows you how to install the ROS Fuerte version on Debian from SVN;

-- rosserial_embeddedlinux – on this page you can find several examples to start building you first application called “Hello Ros” and up to advanced technique that can be applied for ROS;
+- rosserial_embeddedlinux – on this page you can find several examples to start building your first application called “Hello Ros” and up to advanced technique that can be applied for ROS;

 - ROS Tutorials – another series of tutorials and examples from where you can learn how to use the ROS at maximum power(with Raspberry Pi, of course!);

-- RaspberryPI Ros – this tutorial cover the complete process to connect TakkTile sensors to the Raspberry PI directly using the I2C bus;
+- RaspberryPI Ros – this tutorial covers the complete process to connect TakkTile sensors to the Raspberry PI directly using the I2C bus;

-- (link not available)AR.Drone 2 with ROS and OpenCV: Get started quick with Ubuntu or Mint – this is a really comprehensive article from where you can find how to install ROS, how to use it with OpenCV, and how to make a drone to fly using a joystick;
+- (link not available)AR.Drone 2 with ROS and OpenCV: Get started quick with Ubuntu or Mint – this is a really comprehensive article from where you can find how to install ROS, how to use it with OpenCV, and how making a drone fly using a joystick;

 ROS on Raspberry Pi

-Official information claims Ubuntu as official operating system supported by ROS, by in an experimental way, several other operating systems can run ROS without any problems.
-The Debian and Arch Linux, two of the better choice operating systems that can run on the RPi, can be the best solutions to build Raspberry Pi robots with the ROS operating system.
+Official information claims Ubuntu as official operating system supported by ROS.
+But in an experimental way, several other operating systems support ROS without any problems.
+The Debian and Arch Linux are two of the better choice operating systems that can run on the RPi.

-In the following, I start a list with tutorials from where you can learn how to setup ROS on different operating systems supported by Raspberry Pi.
+In the following, I explore a list with tutorials so you can learn how to setup ROS on Raspberry Pi running different operating systems.

 Examples with ROS and Raspberry Pi

-You can start building applications with ROS and Raspberry Pi using the comprehensive documentation and the community behind ROS, or using simple ROS tutorials for beginners as inspiration.
+You can start building applications with ROS and Raspberry Pi using the ROS wiki, tutorials and the community support.

-You can build with ROS and RPi a lot of robotic projects such as intelligent quadcopters, telepresence robots, security robots, and the list can continue.
-In the following, I explore several examples from where you can learn how to use in projects the ROS operating system with Raspberry Pi.
+You can build with ROS and RPi a lot of robotic projects such as intelligent quadcopters, telepresence robots, security robots, and more.
+In the following, I explore several examples from where you can learn how to build projects using ROS and Raspberry Pi.